 Purple represents courage and authority, creativity and freedom.

-Gold represents prosperity and enlightenment, happiness and energy.
+Gold represents prosperity and enlightenment, energy and industry.

-Blue represents stability and loyalty, strength and trust.
+Blue represents stability and loyalty, strength and integrity.

-Green represents harmony and freshness, growth and vitality.
+Green represents nature and freshness, growth and progress.

-White represents peace and openness, and the frost of winter weather.
+White represents peace and openness, safety and the snows of winter.

 The Sun Shines